 Al Meera Supermarkets Company S.P.C. ("Al Meera Supermarkets") is a single person company incorporated in the State of Qatar.
-The Company is engaged in the establishment and management of business enterprise and investing therein, owning share, moveable and immovable properties necessary to carry out its activities.
+The Company is engaged in the

 Al Meera Development Company L.L.C. ("Al Meera Development") is a limited liability company, incorporated in the State of Qatar.
 The Company is engaged in establishment and management of business enterprise and investing therein, owning patents, trade-works and real estate needed to carry out its activities.